 The Georgetown Slavery Archive is a repository of materials relating to the Maryland Jesuits, Georgetown University, and slavery.
 This website is part of Georgetown University's Slavery, Memory, and Reconciliation initiative.

-It includes archival material on the 1838 sale of slaves by Rev. Thomas Mulledy, S.J., who was the President of Georgetown at the time; slavery and slave life on the plantations of the Maryland Jesuits; slavery and Georgetown University; and the fate of the people who were sold to Louisiana, and the descendants of people owned and sold by the Jesuits of the Maryland Province, and current activities relating to Memory and Reconciliation.
+It includes archival material on the 1838 sale of slaves by Rev. Thomas Mulledy, S.J., who was the President of Georgetown at the time; slavery and slave life on the plantations of the Maryland Jesuits; slavery and Georgetown University; and the fate of the people who were sold to Louisiana, the descendants of people owned and sold by the Jesuits of the Maryland Province, and current activities relating to Memory and Reconciliation.

 Launched in February 2016, the Georgetown Slavery Archive is a work in progress.
 We continually update this website as we gather and process material.
 We are working to create special section of this website devoted to the family histories of descendants.
 We encourage descendants to get in touch with us to share their knowledge so that we can help tell these stories.

 Click here for an inventory of all the items in this digital archive.

 The items in this digital archive collected from the Maryland Province Archives of the Society of Jesus, Booth Family Center for Special Collections, Georgetown University Library, are published here with the permission of the Maryland Province Jesuits.

 This project was initiated by the Archives Subgroup of the Georgetown University Working Group on Slavery, Memory, and Reconciliation.
 The members of the Archives Subgroup included Professor Adam Rothman, Professor Marcia Chatelain, and Matthew Quallen (SFS '16).